kwasniew/hyperbook/README.md

 ## Exercise: checking empty input

 After we clean the input, users may be tempted to submit empty text.
 Your task is to prevent them from doing so.
-Application should ignore 'Add Post' clicks when the text is empty.
+Application should ignore **Add Post** clicks when the text is empty.

 <details>
     <summary id="checking_empty_input">Solution</summary>